-Casey Wickstrom is a multi-instrumentalist and live looper, vocalist, music producer, writer, and film editor.
-He plays guitar, lap slide, three string slide cigar box guitar, bass, drums, ukulele, harmonica, and other percussion and stringed instruments.
+Casey Wickstrom is a multi-instrumentalist and live looping artist, vocalist, music producer, writer, and film editor.
+He plays guitar, lap slide, cigar box guitar, bass, drums, ukulele, harmonica, and other percussion and stringed instruments.
 Wickstrom produces and writes all his own music, and now works in his home studio in Cupertino, California.
 He has played all over California, both solo and with various projects.
 Casey has recorded four full length albums, a three track EP, and a single, all available online.
 He is currently working on his fifth album, set to be released next year.

 Wickstrom is also a writer, writing blogs and short stories on his website.
 His short story, "Jolene: A Ghost Story" has been published and is available on Amazon.
 In his spare time, he practices and teaches yoga in the Silicon Valley.